Velocidex/velociraptor-docs/content/blog/2023/2023-11-15-release-notes-0.7.1/_index.md

 data may be accessed if the endpoint is later compromised.
 If the data contains sensitive information this can be used by an attacker.
 This is also primarily the reason that Velociraptor does not write a log file on the endpoint.
-Unfortunately this makes it difficult to debug issues.
+Unfortunately, this makes it difficult to debug issues.

 The 0.7.1 release introduces a secure local log file format.
 This